What €125m gets

 How fantastic it is to see a fit and firing Reus again.
-The German endured a torrid 2017/18 as he fought his way back from yet another injury – this time a cruciate ligament rupture – but has arguably shown the best form of his career for BVB this term.
+The German endured a torrid 2017/18 as he fought his way back from yet another injury – this time a cruciate ligament rupture – but arguably showed the best form of his career for BVB last term.
 It’s no coincidence that his return has coincided with a sustained title tilt.

-Only three players in the Bundesliga have scored more than Reus’ 16, while he netted in all three of Dortmund's DFB-Pokal matches and has generally sparkled for Lucien Favre's side.
-Going out of the Champions League so early against Tottenham was a great shame – he missed the first leg with a niggle – but the 29-year-old has reminded everyone of his brilliance this term.
+Only two players in the Bundesliga scored more than Reus’ 17, while he netted in all three of Dortmund's DFB-Pokal matches and generally sparkled for Lucien Favre's side.

 8. Raheem Sterling (Manchester City)